Classes

 Returns:

-is correctly classified, else false
+Returns true if value is correctly classified, else false.

 - Type